 15 November 2017

-I started Architecture at ARU in 2015, having previously studied Chemistry, Biology, History and 3D Design at A-level which wasn’t the ‘typical’ progression.
+I started studying architecture at ARU in 2015, having previously studied chemistry, biology, history and 3D design at A-level which wasn’t the ‘typical’ progression.
 I think I always knew I wanted to go into architecture or a similar profession but it wasn’t until I started at ARU that it became clear it was my passion.

 So far, the journey into architecture been incredibly varied from life drawings and model making to technical construction details and calculations.